Ares Capital (ARCC) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the private equity firm had gained 5.16% over the past month, lagging the Finance sector's gain of 6.37% and outpacing the S&P 500's gain of 4.58% in that time.
+Coming into today, shares of the private equity firm had gained 4.31% in the past month.
+In that same time, the Finance sector gained 7.81%, while the S&P 500 gained 6.27%.

-Ares Capital will be looking to display strength as it nears its next earnings release, which is expected to be February 7, 2023.
+Wall Street will be looking for positivity from Ares Capital as it approaches its next earnings report date.
+This is expected to be February 7, 2023.
 On that day, Ares Capital is projected to report earnings of $0.56 per share, which would represent year-over-year growth of 7.69%.
-Meanwhile, our latest consensus estimate is calling for revenue of $577.74 million, up 9.21% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $577.74 million, up 9.21% from the year-ago period.

-Any recent changes to analyst estimates for Ares Capital should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Ares Capital.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.47% higher.
-Ares Capital is holding a Zacks Rank of #1 (Strong Buy) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.47% higher within the past month.
+Ares Capital is currently a Zacks Rank #2 (Buy).

-Digging into valuation, Ares Capital currently has a Forward P/E ratio of 8.51.
-This valuation marks a premium compared to its industry's average Forward P/E of 7.96.
+Looking at its valuation, Ares Capital is holding a Forward P/E ratio of 8.51.
+This valuation marks a premium compared to its industry's average Forward P/E of 8.1.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report